TheCulprit/truss_csv_normalizer/README.md

-This projectruns on ruby and requires the `CSV` and `active_support/all` gems to be installed.
+This project runs on ruby and requires the `CSV` and `active_support/all` gems to be installed.
 I believe that CSV is included with ruby but active_support will need to be installed (if you have rails installed, you're done here).